-Failte 32, an initiative designed to help Irish J1 visa holders (and holders of other types of work visas) find employment in the U.S., was organized by members of the Irish American community in New York, and is supported by a network of affiliated Irish American organizations and Strategic Partners.
-It has been featured on Morning Ireland, Ireland Calls Radio (Treasa Smyth’s 1460AM/WVOX.com 6pm Saturday), in the Irish Examiner (Ireland), Irish Examiner USA, New York Daily News, Epoch Times, and on local and national radio stations on both sides of the Atlantic.
+Failte 32 is/was an initiative designed to help Irish J1 visa holders (and holders of other types of work visas) find employment in the U.S. and was organized by members of the Irish American community in New York and supported by a network of affiliated Irish American organizations and Strategic Partners.
+It was featured on Morning Ireland, Ireland Calls Radio (Treasa Smyth’s 1460AM/WVOX.com 6pm Saturday), in the Irish Examiner (Ireland), Irish Examiner USA, New York Daily News, Epoch Times, and on local and national radio stations on both sides of the Atlantic.
 It was even given mention on NBC’s Late Night with Jimmy Fallon Show.

 We are very thankful for the support we received from the Irish Consulate, in particular the former Consul General, Hon.
 Niall Burgess, who supported Failte 32 from the beginning which helped get the initiative off the ground.

 The idea developed after an article was published in the New York Daily News about the very difficult time young Irish people were having finding employment in the US, in particular a young Irish woman who had to return to Ireland penniless because she could not secure a job here in the U.S.